nxt-insurance/nxt_schema/README.md

 - Introduce Coercible error that wraps dry errors
     - Should we allow anything callable as types?
 - Does it make sense to differentiate between execution and build context?
+- Get rid of delegation of methods from application to node

 ## Installation